Link copied!

 The Lord's Prayer

 Welcome to this series.
-In this introduction to prayer-meditation, we're invited to feel and experience tselota as Yeshua showed us.
+In this introduction to prayer-meditation, let us feel and experience tselota as Yeshua showed us.

 Abwun d'bwashmaya — Our Father in heaven

-Nethqadash shmakh — Your name be honored as holy
+Nethqadash shmakh — Your name be honored as sacred

 Nehwey sabyanakh — Let your will unfold